khalidm/tutorials/Variant_Calling_1/main.md

   Using reference genome: set to hg19.
   Single or Paired-end reads: set to Single

-  Keep others options as default and click execute
+  keep other options as default and click execute
   ```
   *Note: This is the longest step in the workshop and will take a few minutes, possibly more depending on how many people are also scheduling mappings*